Brandon Crawford Player Props: Giants vs. Cardinals

-On Tuesday, Brandon Crawford (on the back of going 2-for-4 with an RBI) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 7:45 PM ET.
+After hitting .231 with three doubles, three walks and four RBI in his past 10 games, Brandon Crawford and the San Francisco Giants face the St. Louis Cardinals (who will start Jordan Montgomery) at 1:15 PM ET on Wednesday.

-He had two hits (going 2-for-4 with an RBI) in his last appearance against the Cardinals.
+He had a one-hit showing in his last game (1-for-3) against the Cardinals.

 Brandon Crawford Game Info & Props vs. the Cardinals